-Having understood the well-posedness of dmSGMP, we are now interested in the longtime behaviour of the dynamical system.
-By reducing the mass over time, we aim to reduce the momentum and converge (in an appropriate sense) to the stochastic gradient process \eqref{eq:SGP_old}.
+Having understood the well-posedness of dmSGMP, we are now interested in its longtime behaviour.
+By reducing the mass over time, we aim to reduce the momentum and {prove convergence} to the stochastic gradient process \eqref{eq:SGP_old}.

-To show this convergence result, we now collect a number of auxiliary results that will, again, mainly concern the deterministic system \eqref{eq:AS:pqeiei} that considers a single, fixed sample.
-Some of these results may remind the reader of similar results shown in Subsection~\ref{sec_subsamp_w/wo/momentum} regarding the fixed sample, homogeneous momentum dynamic; we make these connections clear in the titles of the following results.
+To show this convergence result, we now collect a number of auxiliary results that mainly concern the deterministic system \eqref{eq:AS:pqeiei} that considers a single, fixed sample.
+Some of these results may remind the reader of similar results shown in Appendix~\ref{appendix_decreasing_momentum} regarding the fixed sample, homogeneous momentum dynamics; we make these connections clear in the titles of the following results.
 The intermediate goal is to show a bound between the system \eqref{eq:AS:pqeiei} and its limiting equation \eqref{Eq_SGPC}.
-From there we will then go back to the randomised setting and discuss the longtime behaviour and convergence of dmSGMP.
+From there we then go back to the randomised setting and discuss the longtime behaviour and convergence of dmSGMP.
 We first show that the deterministic system converges at exponential speed to its unique stationary point.